-Conspiracy theories are not only fed by causal reasoning errors.
-As they develop a whole series of other biases come into play.
-First and foremost, the confirmation bias is obviously at work.
-Conspiracy theorists focus exclusively on ‘evidence’ that supports their theory (for example one eyewitness who has seen something remarkable) and surround themselves mainly with like-minded people (in the US large gatherings take place of the so-called '9/11 Truth movement').
-The latter plays into the ingroup - outgroup bias.
-Like-minded people belong to the ingroup, and everything they claim is accepted uncritically.
-People who reject these theories are part of the outgroup and their arguments fall on deaf ears.
-Sometimes they are even accused of being part of the conspiracy!
+Conspiracy theories are not fueled solely by causal reasoning errors.
+As these theories develop, a whole series of other biases come into play.
+Here, the confirmation bias is most obviously at play.
+Conspiracy theorists focus almost exclusively on the kind of ‘evidence’ that seemingly supports their theory (for example, a single eyewitness who claims to have observed something remarkable) and mainly surround themselves with like-minded people (in the US large gatherings take place of the so-called '9/11 Truth movement').
+The latter plays into the so-called ingroup - outgroup bias.
+Like-minded people belong to the ingroup in which everything they claim is accepted uncritically.
+People who reject these theories are part of the outgroup and their arguments often fall on deaf ears.
+Ironically enough, sometimes they are even accused of being part of the conspiracy!

-In this way conspiracy thinkers protect their theory against criticism.
-From the view of the conspiracy theorist, hard criticism can be expected because the opposing party naturally wants to suppress the truth (which conspirators think they have discovered).
-Harsh criticism is therefore not seen as casting doubt on the theory but typically interpreted by the conspiracy theorist as a sign that she’s on the right track!
-In this sense, conspiracy theories possess a built-in immunization strategy (a feature that protects the theory against refutation).
-The more one points out flaws in these theories, the more adherents see it as a sign that they are on the right track (Braeckman & Boudry 2011).
-Protecting a theory against criticism is a central feature in uncritical thinking.
-Such immunization strategies also play a major role in pseudo-sciences (as we’ll see below).
+In this way, conspiracy thinkers shield their theory from any criticism.
+From the view of the conspiracy theorist, hard criticism can be expected because the opposing party naturally wants to suppress the truth,which conspirators think they have discovered.
+Harsh criticism is therefore not seen as casting doubt on the theory, but typically interpreted by conspiracy theorists as an indication ofn!
+In this sense, conspiracy theories contain within them a kind of built-in immunization strategy (a feature that protects the theory against refutation).
+The more one points out flaws in these theories, the more adherents see it as a sign that they are on the right track (Braeckman & Boudry, 2011).
+Protecting a theory against criticism is a core tenet of uncritical thinking.
+Such immunization strategies also play a major role in pseudo-sciences (as we will see below).

 Debunking conspiracy theories

-But, typically, conspiracy theories are pretty easy to debunk with a healthy dose of critical thinking.
-In general, such theories tend to become increasingly unlikely as they evolve.
-The reason for this is that advocates of conspiracy theories make statements which require explanations and force them to come up with supporting evidence and arguments that are more and more farfetched.
+Conspiracy theories are usually quite easy to counteract with a healthy dose of critical thinking.
+In general, conspiracy theories tend to become increasingly more unlikely the more they evolve.
+The reason for this is that advocates of conspiracy theories make statements which require explanations and as such force them to come up with supporting evidence that tend to progressively become more farfetched.

-Take the 9/11 conspiracy theory.
-One of the most important arguments for the alleged 9/11 conspiracy is that the WTC towers collapse too quickly and in a 'controlled' way.
-Conspiracy theorists think they were brought to explode with bombs placed inside the buildings by the Bush government and detonated shortly after the aircrafts crashed into the towers.
-But that raises a whole series of questions: who put those bombs there?
-Probably not Bush himself.
-So, a team sworn to secrecy.
-How many people are needed for this?
-To perform such an operation, at least a few hundred people must be in the conspiracy.
-All Americans, many of whom would have known people in New York.
-Why would nobody have leaked the information to some people given the imminent danger?
-Why would nobody have leaked the plans out of conscientious objection?
-Very unlikely in a time of whistleblowers.
+Take t 9/11 conspiracy theories, for example.
+One of the most important arguments invoked in these theories, is that the WTC towers collapse too quickly and in too 'controlled' a manner.
+Conspiracy theorists think they were brought to explode with bombs placed inside the buildings by the Bush government and went off shortly after the aircrafts flew into the towers.
+But that raises a whole series of subsequent questions: who put those bombs there?
+Probably not president Bush himself.
+If not him, then perhaps a team sworn to secrecy.
+But how many people are needed for this?
+To execute such an operation, at least a few hundred people, all of whom would have to be Americans familiar with the city, must be part of the conspiracy.
+Why would nobody disclose this information to others, given the imminent danger?
+Why would no one have confessed these plans simply out of conscientious objection?
+All of this seems quite unlikely, especially an age of whistleblowers.

-When faced with such theories, we should remember the second rule of thumb of critical thinking - Occam's razor.
-The most economical explanation is often the best.
-A theory that raises more and more questions, which in turn require an explanation, decreases in probability.
-The reason that these conspiracy theories remain rampant is because – like pseudo-sciences – they lack an internal, self-critical dynamic.
+When faced with such theories, we should remember the second rule of thumb of critical thinking, Occam's razor; the most economical explanation is usually the most probable.
+The more questions a theory raises (all of which in turn require further explanation), the less likely the legitimacy of that theory itself becomes.
+These conspiracy theories often remain rampant because – like pseudo-sciences – they typically lack an internal, self-critical feedback loop.

 Pseudo-sciences